How do regulator rectifiers work?

-This is achieved through a feedback loop.
-The regulator continuously monitors its own output voltage.
-This is either done internally or with an external voltage sensing wire (Vsense).
+Via a feedback loop, voltage regulator continuously monitors their own output voltage.
+Either done internally or with an external voltage sensing wire (Vsense).

 The regulator controls the amount of energy being sent to the capacitor.
-This directly effects the amount of energy stored within the capacitor.
+This directly affects the amount of energy stored within the capacitor.
 But it’s a delicate balance!

 Also, this method of feedback control is also very effective for protecting against over voltages and surges.
 If the voltage suddenly climbs sky high, the regulator will detect the increase and limit the amount of energy flowing to the capacitor.
 When the energy flow is restricted enough the device, simply turns off.

 Want to learn more about regulator rectifiers?
-Don’t miss our motorcycle regulator rectifier data library.
+Don’t miss Lamberts Bikes motorcycle regulator rectifier data library.